 Signs of Sleep Apnea

 One of the most common signs of sleep apnea is snoring.
-While snoring can be disruptive, it is sometimes an indication of a more advanced health condition.
-For some patients, snoring and sleep apnea go hang in hand, meaning that patients who snore may have some form of sleep apnea.
+While snoring can be disruptive, it sometimes indicates a more advanced health condition.
+For some patients, snoring and sleep apnea go hand in hand, meaning that patients who snore may have some form of sleep apnea.

-For patients with sleep apnea, the body does not get the appropriate amount of oxygen it needs, causing the patient to gasp during sleep, wake up numerous times, and struggle to breathe.
+For patients with sleep apnea, the body does not get the appropriate amount of oxygen it needs, causing you to gasp during sleep, wake up numerous times, and struggle to breathe.

 Patients with sleep apnea may also experience one or more of these signs: